Mithqal Al-Fayez: Notable Regional Sheikhs and dignitaries

-Hamad Pasha Al-Basel
+Some of Mithqal's political and tribal allies in central Jordan were his father-in-law, Saeed Pasha Kheir, his Ka'abnah counterpart Sheikh Haditha Al-Khraisha, the Hadid tribe Sheikhs Shaher and Minwer Al-Hadid.
+Mithqal also mended relations with Sheikh Fawaz Barakat Al-Zoubi of Al-Ramtha in Northern Jordan.

+Of Jordan's merchants and businessmen, Mithqal was a focal point of agriculture in the region and had the support of his friend and trusted financier Abdul Hameed Shoman.
+He also would enjoyed great business and cordial relationships with Sabri Tabbaa and Ra'ouf Abujaber.

+In Palestine Mithqal was a household name and would feature frequently in headlines of the Jaffa-based newspaper Falastin.
+He was supported and had strong political relationships with both Musa Kadhim Al-Husseini and Hajj Amin Al-Husseini.

 Role in Jordan's agriculture

 Mithqal inherited his father's, Sattam Al-Fayez, interest in agriculture, and further developed and cultivated the lands in Jordan for barely, wheat, lentils, olives, and other vegetables.
 Mithqal's role in Jordan's agriculture was crucial for the well-being of the country, as he was the first person to import a mechanical tractor and plough in the country's history.
 The effect of this purchase has helped the country out of a poverty-stricken famine in the mid-1930s as the production of wheat and barely has increased from 40,000 tons and 16,000 from 1936 to 113,000 tons and 53,000 tons in 1937; this effectively tripled the food supply of the land and helped in feeding its inhabitants.
 This increase in production has also tripled Jordan's food exports during those years, which opened the much needed revenue for the poverty stricken Transjordan of that time.